hetida/hetida-designer/docs/overview.md

 * modularity and reusability through nestable workflows and components being able to import other components.
 * pytest unittesting and standard Python logging
 * maintainable data science through versioning and lifecycle management
-* clear and precise visualization of data flow in workflows: See at a glance which output connects to which input
+* clear and precise visualization of data flow in workflows: See at a glance which output connects to which input.
 * simple cron scheduling
 * experimental dashboarding: Every component/workflow defines a dashboard.